Opendigitalradio/dablin/README.md

 ## Compilation

-The console version will be built in any case while the GTK GUI is built only if `gtkmm` is available.
+If the gtkmm library is available both the console and GTK GUI executables will be built.
+If the gtkmm library is not available only the console executable will be built.

 ### Using Make

 To compile and install DABlin, just type:

 ```
 make
 sudo make install